friends-of-freeswitch/mod_prometheus/README.rst

     fscli> prom_gauge_increment my_gauge
     fscli> prom_gauge_decrement my_gauge 2

-As All FreeSWITCH APIs, these functions can be used from the XML dialplan or the command line.
+As all FreeSWITCH APIs, these functions can be used from the XML dialplan or the command line. s can be used from the XML dialplan or the command line.